facebookarchive/caffe2/index.md

             <div class="landing-col-md-2 box how">
                 <img src="./static/images/landing-stack.png">
                 <h4>HOW DO YOU USE IT?</h4>
                 <p>Try out our quickstart tutorials, peruse the documentation, or jump straight in and start developing.
 Caffe2 comes with native Python and C++ APIs that work interchangeably so you can prototype quickly now, easily optimize later.
-Use AWS or Docker images, or install it on your Mac, Windows or Ubuntu computer.
+Use AWS, Azure or Docker images, or install it on your Mac, Windows or Ubuntu computer.
 Caffe2 also integrates with Android Studio, Microsoft Visual Studio, or XCode for mobile development.</p>
             </div>
         </div>
     </div>